xp44mm/Notebook/F#/Programming with Objects.md

 * In Chapter 5, you saw how records of function values can be used for the parameters needed to make an algorithm generic.

-You’ve also already met some other important object interface types, such as System.Collections.
-Generic.IEnumerable<'T> and System.IDisposable. .NET object interface types always begin with the letter I by convention.
+You’ve also already met some other important object interface types, such as `System.Collections.Generic.IEnumerable<'T>` and `System.IDisposable`. .NET object interface types always begin with the letter I by convention.

 Definitions of object interface types do not specify the implementation of objects.
 Listing 6-5 shows an object interface type IShape and a number of implementations of it.
 This section walks through the definitions in this code piece by piece, because they illustrate the key concepts behind object interface types and how they can be implemented.